 How Rehab Ends the Psychological Addiction

-After detox, your body no longer believes that it needs the drug to live.
-However, your mind may still be telling you something different.
-It may try to persuade you that you need a drink to loosen up or a stimulant to perform.
-And because you don’t have any frame of reference, you may think about believing it.
+After detox, your body is no longer fighting the chemical changes that come with discontinuing your drug use.
+However, your mind may still be seeking the comfort of drugs to alleviate psychological pain and trauma.
+You may feel certain that you need a drink to loosen up or a stimulant to perform.
+And because you don’t have any frame of reference, you may start believing it.

 That’s where therapists at a rehab facility step in.
 By customizing a therapeutic protocol for you, healing is possible.
 Modalities might include: